ozanoguz/aws-ums-hol/docs/section-9-terraform-asg.md

 # Section 9: Deploying Auto Scaling Group using Terraform

-In this section, you will use **AWS CloudShell** to download the Fortinet AWS Terraform modules and update the Terraform variables so FortiGate-VM instances launched by the Auto Scaling Group can register with FortiManager.
+In this section, you will use the Cloud9 Terraform workstation deployed in Section 8 to download the Fortinet AWS Terraform modules and update the Terraform variables so FortiGate-VM instances launched by the Auto Scaling Group can register with FortiManager.

-AWS CloudShell is used because it already includes AWS CLI access and Terraform is available in the lab environment.
+Cloud9 is used as the Terraform workstation for this lab.
+Do not use AWS CloudShell for this section.

 ---